psherman42/rvdebug/README.md

                  +-----+   +----+       +---+     +---+         +---+
 ```

-Critical to understanding the *RISC-V Debug Specification* is to notice that, depending on the ideosyncracies of hardware implementation the potential for a startup race condition exists when performing an `NDMRESET` action.
+Critical to understanding the *RISC-V Debug Specification* is to notice that, depending on the Idiosyncrasies of hardware implementation the potential for a startup race condition exists when performing an `NDMRESET` action.
 If there is less than 2.5 Seconds (yes, that's 2500 mS) after pulsing `NDMRESET` then the DM (Debug Module) will become stuck in a persistently busy state and become completely unreachable.
 Full power-cycle is the only way to regain control of the DM.

 * must first enable DM only (dmactive=1 (haltreq=0, ndmreset=0)), then halt hart (haltreq=1 (dmactive=1, ndmreset=0)),